 Touro Cares MVP

-The Covid-19 global pandemic brought with it a host of new challenges and various ways to serve the community in which Touro University California resides.
+The Covid-19 global pandemic brought with it a host of new challenges and various ways to serve the community in which Touro California resides.

 - guests served